 8 Days / 7 Nights

 The landscapes and vistas in Bolivia are truly matchless.
 This landlocked Andean nation boasts some of the most extreme, diverse topographies on the planet.
 At a dizzying 3,650 meters (11,975 feet) above sea level, La Paz is a city amongst the clouds, with snow-capped mountains… Click to learn more.

 Salar de Uyuni Luxury Trips with Aracari

 Thanks to regular, daily, direct flights to La Paz and a good, sealed road to Sucre, getting to Uyuni is easy.
-However, as a relatively remote destination in a developing country there is limited infrastrucutre and a lower accommodation standard than neighboruing countries like Peru.
+However, as a relatively remote destination in a developing country there is limited infrastructure and a lower accommodation standard than neighboring countries like Peru.
 As such, Uyuni is best suited to seasoned, more adventurous travellers who are prepared to compromise on ”classic” luxury comforts such as five-star hotel accommodation, for the benefit of visiting a magical landscape.

 When to Visit the Salar de Uyuni: Dry and Rainy Season

 Uyuni is a year-round destination, though visiting during the drier seasons, from May to October, is ideal.
 Travel from November to March can include heavy downpours that can impede transportation over the Salar de Uyuni (when it is not possible to reach the rock outcrops covered in cacti in the middle of the Salar), although conversely the salt flats have the remarkable appearance of a mirror during rainy season which is remarkable for photography enthusiasts.